digital-raven/raven/docs/user-guide.md

 Run it both with and without `sudo`.

 ### Basic desktop experience

-All Raven models inherit the same terminal experience from `raven-terminal`, and all graphical Raven models have the same utilities as `raven-home`.

 All graphical Raven models support what you would expect for a minimum home desktop experience; File browsing, media playing, web-browsing, printing,